Adam Guettel: Early life, family, and education

-Guettel has four siblings, Nina Beaty, Kim Beaty, Tod Beaty, and Alec Guettel.
-Alec "strayed away from anything artistic".
-Guettel's brother, Matthew, died at age three of asthma—Guettel's LLC is called Matthew Music.
+Guettel has four siblings.
+Another brother, Matthew, died at age three of asthma—Guettel's LLC is called Matthew Music.

-He began performing as a boy soprano soloist in operas including Pelléas et Mélisande and The Magic Flute, both at the Metropolitan Opera and the New York City Opera, and in another production of Pelléas with the Santa Fe Opera.
-He was also slated to play Amahl in the film remake of Gian Carlo Menotti's "Amahl and the Night Visitors".
+Guettel began performing as a boy soprano soloist in operas including Pelléas et Mélisande and The Magic Flute, both at the Metropolitan Opera and the New York City Opera, and in another production of Pelléas with the Santa Fe Opera.
+He was also slated to play Amahl in the film remake of Gian Carlo Menotti's Amahl and the Night Visitors.
 After Guettel's voice changed, it "became a very light, high tenor", ending his boy soprano career.

 Guettel played bass guitar in rock groups, but felt he wasn't good enough at the instrument, and that even if he was "even a bass solo is not that satisfying.
 It is like putting a sail on a car."
-For a short time, Guettel expected he would become an actor, "like any American boy in the '80s", but gave up after auditioning for a production of The Sound of Music and being told that he acted like a "cancer patient" by director, Jay Harnick.
+For a short time, Guettel expected he would become an actor, "like any American boy in the '80s", but gave up after auditioning for a production of The Sound of Music and being told that he acted like a "cancer patient" by director Jay Harnick.
 In his collegiate years and into his early twenties, Guettel worked as a rock and jazz musician, singing and playing bass, before realizing "that writing for character and telling stories through music was something that I really loved to do, and that allowed me to express love".